-- 1. Discovery of new information that was not available at the time of the decision. - 2.
-The recognition process was not followed.
-The associate dean of students will review each request.
-The student activities coordinator will review the request if the associate dean is unable to.
+- 1. There is discovery of new information that was not available at the time of the decision. - The recognition process was not followed.
+The assistant dean of students for campus leadership and activities will review each request.

 The following conditions apply to the review process.